cooljimy84/Proxmox-Splicecom-mysqlbackup/README.md

 I may, if i get time, attach a directory from the host to the container to store the backup, solving that problem.

-You are free to use this program as is, but i do encorage you to fork it and improve it so all.
+You are free to use this program as is, but i do encorage you to fork it and improve it for all.